Per track Spectrogram Settings

 - Maximum Frequency: This value corresponds to the top of the vertical scale.
 The value can be set to 100 Hz or any higher value.
 Irrespective of the entered value, the top of the scale will never exceed half the current sample rate of the track (for example, 22,050 Hz if the track rate is 44,100 Hz) because any given sample rate can only carry frequencies up to half that rate.
 A good use of this setting is in speech recognition or pitch extraction, where you can hide the visually unimportant highest frequencies and focus on the lower frequencies.

-- Gain (dB): This enables you to increase / decrease the brightness of the display.
+- Gain (dB): Increases / decreases the brightness of the display.
 For small signals where the display is mostly "blue" (dark) you can increase this value to see brighter colors and give more detail.
 If the display has too much "white", decrease this value.
 The default is 20dB and corresponds to a -20 dB signal at a particular frequency being displayed as "white".
 This option has no effect and is grayed out when the Pitch (EAC) algorithm is selected.

 - Range (dB): Affects the range of signal sizes that will be displayed as colors.
 The default is 80 dB and means that you will not see anything for signals 80 dB below the value set for "Gain".
 This option has no effect and is grayed out when the Pitch (EAC) algorithm is selected.

 - Frequencies (default): Audio frequency determines the pitch of a sound.
 Measured in Hz, higher frequencies have higher pitch.
 See this Wikipedia article.